tunroam/paper/intersection_report_spec/310vpnclient.md

 ![Client connects to VPN (snippet from +@fig:asciiartsequence)](/pixel.png){#fig:asciiartvpnconn}

 The client MAY
-use the DNS server provided by the DHCP server of an AP, as shown in step `l` of @fig:asciiartvpnconn.
+use the DNS server provided by the DHCP server of an AP to resolve its VPN endpoint, as shown in step `l` of +@fig:asciiartvpnconn.

 The client SHOULD
 use a VPN client that connects to the VPN server using UDP